cds-snc/gcds-docs/src/en/components/button/code.md

 #### `value`

-The `value` attribute defines the data that will be sent to the server when the button is used to submit a form.
-This `value` is only included if the button has a `name` attribute and was the one that triggered the submission.
-If multiple submit buttons exist, only the clicked one sends its value.
+Use `value` to define the data sent to the server when the button submits a form.
+The button only sends this `value` if it has a `name` attribute and if it triggered the submission.
+If multiple submit buttons exist, only the clicked button sends its value.

 {% examplesPreview "180" %}